jacksonherron/Fieldr/README.md

 3. On your home page, you can see other people's posts and join or comment at your leisure.

-3.1 You can post about your own outings as well.
+4. Post about your own outings as well!

-4. On your profile page you can find all of the events you are connected to, and view past events as well.
+5. On your profile page you can find all of the events you are connected to, and view past events as well.

 And that's Fieldr.
 A web app designed to find friends to be physical with.
 And if you want to date them we won't stop you.